yuri-spizhovyi-mit/ET6-Recitations-6002x/Session_01/Activity2.md

 - **Brute force** checks them all
 - **Recursion** (in `maxVal`) explores that space without drawing the full tree

-This connection helps students see how a complex algorithm can be structured and analyzed more clearly.
+This connection helps you see how a complex algorithm can be structured and analyzed more clearly.

 ## 🧠 Background: What Does `maxVal()` Do?